Russia Using Israel-Hamas War To Push Anti-West Narrative, Analysts Say - The Media Line

 “The US is still the most powerful country in the world, but if it can’t create more peace, the erosion of its leadership is inevitable.”

-China stated that it voted against a draft resolution on Gaza by the US at the UN Security Council because of appeals from Arab countries, and that it did not support Palestinian statehood.
+China stated that it voted against a draft resolution on Gaza by the US at the UN Security Council because of appeals from Arab countries—and that the draft did not support Palestinian statehood.

-Some of the clearest divisions between the US and the Middle East came last month, when Washington vetoed a UN resolution that supported giving aid to Gaza and condemned violence against civilians.
+Some of the clearest divisions between the US and the Middle East came last month, when Washington vetoed the UN resolution that supported giving aid to Gaza and condemned violence against civilians.

 The US stated that there needed to be more time for diplomacy to happen and complained that the resolution did not mention Israel’s right to self-defense, and said it was working with Israel and others to provide humanitarian support to Gaza.